 Make sure you are using a username that has at least read access to the table and make you remove the brackets around the username and password.

 The second is the Firewall Settings.
 Azure requires you to enter the IP Address of the servers that will connect to your Azure Database.
 In order for InfoWise to import data from Azure we need to enter the Infowise IP address into Azure.
-If you need those IP Adderesses for your own installation please contact firstname.lastname@example.org
+Refer to this page for the latest IP ranges you need to allow.

 This is SQL Server Management Studio connected to the payment processors Azure Database.
 Here you can see the Properties table we are going to work with today.
 There are 4 fields.